 Indeed the whole thing was hushed up so extraordinarily efficiently that I for one was left wondering whether some person or persons unknown had intervened.
-And in due course this same intriguing fact became one of the driving ideas behind my own novel about the Shelleys, A Treacherous Likeness (published now as A Fatal Likeness in the US).
+And in due course this same intriguing fact became one of the driving ideas behind my own novel about the Shelleys, The Frankenstein Monster.

 Elopement and abandonment

 Shelley had married Harriet Westbrook five years before, when he was 19 and she still at school.
 She was a friend of Shelley’s younger sisters, and he met her soon after being sent down from Oxford in early 1811.
 The evidence is murky (as it so often is with Shelley), but he seems to have suffered some sort of nervous collapse that summer, and yet by August 26th he and Harriet had eloped and were on their way to Scotland to be married.